voliol/universal-pokemon-randomizer/GRAPHICS_GUIDE.md

 so they could be written.

 Gen III uses DSDecmp to decompress images. (when needed, e.g. Pokémon icons are uncompressed in the ROM) As there is a DScmp class, these can be compressed and written to ROM.
-No specific methods exist, but Gen3RomHandler.rewriteCompressedData can be used when the pointer offset(s) for the image are known.
+No methods exist specifically for this, but Gen3RomHandler.rewriteCompressedData can be used when the pointer offset(s) for the image are known.

 Gen IV and V have file systems, with Pokémon images in the "PokémonGraphics" NARC-file.
 It should be opened beforehand for faster mass operations.
 Then DSDecmp is used for decompression.
-The DScmp class could be used for compression, but the methods for inserting into the NARCs don't exist.
+The DSCmp class could be used for compression, but the methods for inserting into the NARCs don't exist.

 GFXFunctions also has a method, readTiledImageData, that reads a BufferedImage, and converts it to Gen III-V